 - Medicaid Beneficiary Profile

-- Using Medicaid Policy and Contracting to Further Health Equity
+- Using Medicaid Policy and Contracting to Advance Health Equity

 Medicaid Beneficiary Profile

 About one in five people in the United States is enrolled in Medicaid.
 Medicaid serves as a major source of health care coverage for low-income individuals and people from racial and ethnic minority groups.
-Medicaid beneficiaries are more likely to have lower health status than those on private insurance, are disproportionately women and people from racial and ethnic minority groups, and often experience multiple HRSNs.
-The Medicaid beneficiary profile below describes demographic characteristics of Medicaid beneficiaries and discusses the HRSNs of Medicaid enrollees.
+Medicaid beneficiaries are more likely to have lower health status than those on private insurance, are disproportionately women and people from racial and ethnic minority groups, and often experience multiple health-related social needs (HRSN).
+The Medicaid Beneficiary Profile below describes demographic characteristics of Medicaid beneficiaries and discusses the HRSN of Medicaid enrollees.
 You can access a PDF of the Medicaid Beneficiary Profile here.

 To learn more about the characteristics of effective program supports, please visit the Retention page of the Coverage Toolkit.